Rudxain/uBO-rules/README.md

 Most rules are "just-in-case", for the sake of future-proofing, and lack of information about the behavior of sites.

 ### Rx
 My own personal rule-set.
-Optimized for my needs and desires.
+Designed for my needs, desires, and convictions.

 ## Modes